Darwin Travel Guide: Australia’s Tropical City

 Things to do in Darwin

 No Darwin travel guide would be complete without a few things to do in the city.
 Despite its small size, there’s quite a bit to see.
-Below are some things to do in Darwin that I really enjoyed during my time in the city!
+If you’re wondering what to do in Darwin, check out these activities and places that I really enjoyed during my time in the city!

 The waterfront was my favourite place in Darwin, and one of my favourite in all of Australia!
 There are numerous reasons for this, it’s a great location to relax on a sunny day.

 If you want to go for a swim you can in the Recreation Lagoon.
 If you fancy something a bit more exciting, then you head across the way to the Wave pool next door!